dimchat/demo-objc/README.md

 //    the clerk (DIMAmanuensis) will set your processor into each chatroom
 //    automatically, unless you have already specify them.
 ```
-1. Your message processor should implement saving new message and loading message partially from local store.
+1. Your message processor should implement saving new message and loading messages partially from local store.

 ---
 Written by [Albert Moky](http://moky.github.com/) @2018